ThatGeekyWeeb/ThatGeekyWeeb/README.md

   >  - POSIX sh
   >  - JS (Small amounts)
   >  - Python (I used to use python)
-- :collision: I’m looking to collaborate on, a non-rust-based Spotify client!
-- 📫 How to reach me: Discord!!!!!! -> `@ThatWeeb#6702`
-- 😄 Pronouns: They/Them
-- ⚡ Fun fact: I use Coreboot!
-- :bookmark: - I like blobmojis better, check them out [here!](https://github.com/C1710/blobmoji)
-- :thinking: - Money shouldn't exist
-  - > Ask me about my world view on Discord! :wink:
-- :cloud_with_rain: - I'll usually clock out at 22:00 - I won't respond to anything other than Discord ping's or reddit messages

 For more info, checkout my website > [https://thatgeekyweeb.is-dummy-thi.cc/](https://thatgeekyweeb.is-dummy-thi.cc/)